- Identification of Confined Spaces

 - Air supply or forced air ventilation shall originate from a clean source.

 - Work Practice (Administrative) Controls: Work practice (administrative) controls are those controls which eliminate or reduce the hazard through changes in the work practices (i.e., rotating workers, reducing the amount of worker exposure, and housekeeping).

 - Personal Protective Equipment (PPE): If the hazard cannot be eliminated or reduced to a safe level through engineering and/or work practice controls, PPE should be used.
 EHS shall determine the appropriate PPE needed by all personnel entering the confined space, including rescue teams.
 PPE that meets the specifications of applicable standards shall be selected in accordance with the requirements of the job to be performed.

-The entire confined space entry permit shall be completed before a standard entry.
+Entry Procedures When entry into a confined space is necessary, either the Entry Supervisor or EHS may initiate entry procedures, including the completion of a confined space entry permit.
+Entry into a confined space shall adhere to the following standard entry procedure.
+Prior to Entry The entire confined space entry permit shall be completed before a standard entry.
 Entry shall be allowed only when all requirements of the permit are met and it is reviewed and signed by an Entry Supervisor.
 The following conditions must be met prior to standard entry:

 - Affected personnel shall be trained to establish proficiency in the duties that will be performed within the confined space.

 - The internal atmosphere within the confined space shall be tested by the Entry Supervisor with a calibrated, direct-reading instrument.